-Academic records are maintained in the Office of Admissions and Records under the custody of the Director of Admissions and Records.
+Academic records are maintained in the Office of Admissions and Records under the custody of the Dean, Enollment Services.
 Other records containing information regarding students are maintained as appropriate to the needs of the students by Financial Aid, Disabled Services, Veterans Affairs, Health Sciences Division, and Campus Police.

 Release of Records Information